 For children who are three to five years old at the start of the school year

-The Pre-K class expands on our Twos program to include more pre-math and early literacy skills; the various curricula that emerge from the children's interests are infused with the foundational concepts that children need to be exposed to before entering Kindergarten.
+The Pre-K class expands on our Twos-Threes Class to include more pre-math and early literacy skills; the various curricula that emerge from the children's interests are infused with the foundational concepts that children need to be exposed to before entering Kindergarten.

 The teachers begin the school year by carefully arranging the classroom with various areas of interest: dramatic play, a reading corner, a sensory table, a block building area, a drawing and writing center, and a clay table.
 For the first four to six weeks of school, while the children explore the classroom, the teachers are focused on getting to know the children, helping them get to know each other, and documenting their interests.
 We look for recurring themes in their play, and interesting questions and ideas that arise.
 Teachers meet weekly and discuss their documentation of the children’s interests, and begin to develop curricula from there.

 We are always asking questions about the meaning and values of the work we are doing with children, and responding to the children by planning, posing questions, and presenting the children with new materials and challenges.

 Please take a look at the following EXAMPLES of how we develop learning experiences: